 Last week's announcement by Cristina Fernandez Kirchner, Argentina's president, of the state acquisition of 51% of Yacimientos Petrolíferos Fiscales (YPF), the Spanish-controlled oil company, has put the spotlight on the issue of resource nationalisation in Latin America.

-Currently recruiting on behalf of a FTSE100 oil and gas organisation for the position of interim SAP SRM Deployment Manager, based in Bedfont Lake ...
+1st-Executive are currently recruiting on behalf of a FTSE100 oil and gas organisation for the position of interim P2P Deployment Lead, based in either Aberdeen or Feltham (South-W ...

 Tap into the global talent network with Procurement Leaders’ own jobs board and careers service “People in Procurement.”

 Sigaria accepts no responsibility for advice or information contained on this site although every effort is made to ensure its accuracy.
 Users are advised to seek independent advice from qualified persons before acting upon any such information.